Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

 After a successful deployment, you should have the following resources:

 - In Azure, **three (3) Resource Groups** (one per environment) each with the following Azure resources.
+  - **Azure Synapse Workspace** including:
-  - **Data Factory** - with pipelines, datasets, linked services, triggers deployed and configured correctly per environment.
+    - **Data Pipelines** - with pipelines, datasets, linked services, triggers deployed and configured correctly per environment.
+    - **Notebooks** - Spark, SQL Serverless
+    - **Workspace package** (ei.
+Python Wheel package)
+    - **Spark Pool**
+      - Workspace package installed
+      - Configured to point the deployed Log Analytics workspace, under "Apache Spark Configuration".
+    - **SQL Dedicated Pool (formerly SQLDW)** - Initally empty.
+Release Pipeline should deploy SQL Database objects using the SQL DACPAC.
   - **Data Lake Store Gen2** and a **Service Principal (SP)** with Storage Contributor rights assigned.
-  - **Databricks workspace**
-    - notebooks uploaded at `/notebooks` folder in the workspace
-    - SparkSQL tables created
-    - ADLS Gen2 mounted at `dbfs:/mnt/datalake` using the Storage Service Principal.
-    - Databricks KeyVault secrets scope created
   - **Log Analytics Workspace** - including a kusto query on Query explorer -> Saved queries, to verify results that will be looged on Synapse notebooks (notebooks are not deployed yet).
-  - **Azure Synapse SQL Dedicated Pool (formerly SQLDW)** - currently, empty.
-The Release Pipeline will deploy the SQL Database objects.
-  - **Azure Synapse Spark Pool** - currently, empty.
-Configured to point the deployed Log Analytics workspace, under "Apache Spark Configuration".
-  - **Azure Synapse Workspace** - currently, empty.
   - **Application Insights**
   - **KeyVault** with all relevant secrets stored.
 - In Azure DevOps